quantaosun/Magpie/README.md

 ## What this does

-Standard binding free energy calculation with OpenMM via Protein-ligand Alchemical Transformation Simulation, as described in the references, with Free GPU on Google Colab.
+Standard binding free energy calculation with OpenMM via Protein-ligand Alchemical Transformation Simulation, as described in the references, with Free GPU on Google Colab (https://colab.research.google.com/).
 Modify the "WALLTIME" string in the *cntl file to extend the simulation time for better performance.

 ## Credits